We use affiliate links and may receive a small commission on purchases. Read more about us.

 This brand clearly is one of the best choices in the market.
 But it may get confusing when deciding on the best Drybar for your needs since there are three different heads to choose from.
 Don’t worry, we’re here to help you.

-While some features such as ionic technology, variable heat settings, and handle size are the same among the three, there are some key differences that make each of them unique.
-The decision will be about the hair type and length that you have, rather than which one is better.
+While some features, such as ionic technology, variable heat settings, and handle size, are the same among the three, there are some key differences that make each of them unique.
+The decision will be about the hair type, length, and desired hair style.

-We compared and analyzed all 3 for you without leaving out a single detail.
-Below we share our experiences with “Drybar The Shot Collection”.
-If you’re curious about the competition, check out the article about Best Hot Air Brushes of 2023.
+We compared and analyzed all three for you without leaving out a single detail.
+Below, we share our experiences with “Drybar The Shot Collection”.

 LONG STORY SHORT